-If you've been driving for 20 or more years, you know how to teach your teenager how to drive, right?
+If you've been driving for 20 or more years, you know how to teach your teenager the driving basics, right?
 Maybe.
-Things have changed a bit since you took driver's education and if you have a new teen driver in your house, here's a quick look at new developments to keep in mind:
+But some things have changed since you took driver's education.
+If you have a new teen driver in your house, here's a look at new developments.

-- Lower your hands.
-You probably learned to keep your hands at the '10 and 2 o'clock' positions on the steering wheel.
+Lower your hands.
+You probably learned to keep your hands at the 10 and 2 o'clock positions on the steering wheel.
 Today, the National Highway Traffic Safety Administration (NHTSA) recommends drivers put their hands at the 9 and 3 o'clock positions.
 One reason for the change is to potentially keep hands out of the way if the airbag deploys.

-- Keep your distance.
 You may have been taught to keep one car length per every 10 MPH between your vehicle and the one ahead of you.
 Today, instructors recommend a simpler three-second rule: Keeping an eye on the car in front of you, spot a fixed object that's even with that car.
 Then count how long it takes for your vehicle to reach the same object.
 If it's less than three seconds, allow more following distance behind the vehicle ahead.

 Today's vehicles are far more 'intelligent' than the cars you grew up driving.
 And while many of the features are designed to keep drivers safer, such as anti-skid controls, automated parallel parking and sensors that stop a car before collision, it's always a good idea for teens to learn to make their own decisions and react to different driving situations.